 5. Redistribute HSA contributions

-Evaluate your company’s current HSA contributions and analyze historical spending patterns and projections.
+Evaluate your company’s current Health Savings Account (HSA) contributions and analyze historical spending patterns and projections.
 Determine the portion of HSA contributions that is underutilized and can be reallocated.
-Enhanced flexible benefits can directly support broader well-being goals for your people, including family support, fitness classes, therapy, and mindfulness activities.
+Enhanced lifestyle benefits can directly support broader well-being goals for your people, including family support, fitness classes, therapy, and mindfulness activities.

 6. Adjust the actuarial value of your benefit offerings

-Minor modifications to elements of your plan design can unlock immediate cost savings.
+Minor modifications to your LSA plan design can unlock immediate cost savings.
 Determine elements of your current employee benefits that drive value with your employees and those elements with lower perceived value.
 This might include deductibles, copayments, coinsurance rates, or out-of-pocket maximums.

 Incentivize using high-quality providers or proactive management of specialty medical places of service, and produce savings without reducing the actuarial value of your strategic benefit offerings.
 Savings can be reinvested into an LSA reimbursement plan that generates added value and enhances employee engagement.